magefile/mage/site/content/targets/_index.en.md

-Comments on the target function will become documentation accessible by running `mage -l` which will list all the build targets in this directory with the first sentence from their docs, or `mage -h <target>` which will show the full comment from the docs on the function.
+Comments on the target function will become documentation accessible by running `mage -l` which will list all the build targets in this directory with the first sentence from their docs, or `mage -h <target>` which will show the full comment from the docs on the function, and a list of aliases if specified.

 A target may be designated the default target, which is run when the user runs `mage` with no target specified.
 To denote the default, create a `var Default =